asam-ev/qc-opendrive/README.md

 ### Linux Manifest Template

 To register this Checker Bundle in Linux, use the [linux_manifest.json](manifest_templates/linux_manifest.json) template file.
-Replace the path of the Python executable `/home/user/.venv/bin/python` in the `exec_command` with the path of the Python executable where the Checker Bundle is installed.
+Replace the path to the Python executable `/home/user/.venv/bin/python` in the `exec_command` with the path to the Python executable where the Checker Bundle is installed.

 ## Tests